 1. Flitcroft, D. I. (2012).
 The complex interactions of retinal, optical and environmental factors in myopia aetiology.
 Progress in retinal and eye research, 31(6), 622-660.

 Orthokeratology or ortho-k is a method where a variation of a gas permeable contact is placed on the eye before sleeping.
 It harnesses the tear film to apply a gentle pressure causing a measured amount of flattening to the central cornea.
 This flattening allows the image to be aligned on the retina providing clear vision in much the same way LASIK does.
 This allows the patient to see clearly during the day without glasses or contacts.
-The difference between ortho-k and other treatment is that the effect is reversible.
+The difference between ortho-k and other treatments is that the effect is reversible.
 The effect must be maintained by continued nightly wear of the lenses, much like a retainer for the eyes.
 Once the patient stops wearing the molds, the eye returns to its pretreatment level within a few days or weeks depending on how long the lenses have been worn.
 The technique has been around for decades, but improvements in lens design and material, as well as its ability to control myopic progression, have caused in rise in usage.
 It still remains a specialty practice however, due to the time and skill level required to properly fit the lenses.

 Control of myopic progression through ortho-k is achieved through a process known as “myopic defocus” as illustrated in the diagram below.